christianlevesque/RazorForms/Docs/docs/introduction/configuration.md

 2. Provide an `Action` that configures a default instance of `RazorForms.Options.RazorFormsOptions`.
 3. Use one of the library-specific extension methods to use RazorForms preconfigured for one of several CSS libraries, such as Bootstrap 5.

+**NOTE**: You never need to manually set the `TemplatePath` property on each option because `UseRazorForms(RazorFormsOptions)` sets these properties if they are empty, and every overload of `UseRazorForms()`, including library-specific extension methods, eventually calls back to `UseRazorForms(RazorFormsOptions)`.
+You only need to manually set the `TemplatePath` property if you wish to use a different template than the default.

 ### Configuring RazorForms with a new `RazorFormsOptions` instance

 To provide your own `RazorFormsOptions` instance, pass it to your `UseRazorForms()` call: